-Silver Street Brewing Company is a small batch brewery born in the basement of The Clarence, Bury, on the 6th of February 2014.
-We’ve been practicing and producing ever since.
+Silver Street Brewing Company is a small batch brewery born in the basement of The Clarence, Bury in 2014.

 We love experimenting with rarely used hops to get a better understanding of their characteristics.
 You’ll find 8 finely-tuned core beers in our range: we aim for fantastically consistent, drinkable beers.